 This is simplified version of COMBOS3D specifically designed to simulate oil leaks from sunken ships.
 It has the capability of handling ship leaks from deep water.
 Ship leak model is capable of handling multiple releases with different starting times.
 Further, it has the ability to simulate the leaks from moving ships.

-WINROSS - An Integrated Oil and Chemical Spill Model For the St. Lawrence River Oil Spill Response
+WINROSS - An Integrated Oil and Chemical Spill Model for Rivers

 Dasanayaka, L. K., and Yapa, P. D. (2009).
 "Role of Plume Dynamics on the Fate of Oil and Gas Released Underwater," Journal of Hydro-Environment Research, IAHR/Elsevier, March, 243-253